JcerelusDev/GameTouchJs/README.md

 #### swiperJs
-is a lightweight library designed to create a swiped button with fewer lines of codes.
+is a lightweight library designed to create a swiper button with fewer lines of codes.

 <pre><code>